Liam-Ralph/pwrstat-gui/CONTRIBUTING.md

 # Contributing

-So far, this project is only confirmed to be compatible on Ubuntu 24.04 and Linux Mint 22.1, but is assumed to be compatible with any Debian-based operating system.
+So far, this project is only confirmed to be compatible on a few Debian-based operating systems, but is assumed to be compatible with any Debian-based operating system.
 If you wish to modify this project to